vishalsargar03/MEDBOT/README.md

 ### Contact

-For any inquiries, contact Aryan Gupta at aryangupta159119@gmail.com.
+For any inquiries, contact Vishal Sargar at vishalsargar2003@gmail.com.

 "# MEDBOT"